 I pointed out to Dr. Neitz that there's another image, on the original Tumblr, purporting to show the dress as it appeared when the buyer wore it.
 In that image, Dr. Neitz (and everyone else we asked) agreed that the dress was black and blue.

 Some people in our office never saw blue in the original, but they did after they saw the second photo.
 Other people still couldn't perceive blue, even when they knew it was correct.
 The neuroscientist Beau Lotto pointed out in a TED Talk that sensory information is essentially meaningless without context, and that "the brain didn't actually evolve to see the world the way it is.
 We can't.
 Instead, the brain evolved to see the world the way it was useful to see in the past."

 Although Dr. Neitz was puzzled about what was happening, he posited a few theories.
 First, he suggested that the way we see it differently might have something to do with age.
 "The lens of your eye changes throughout your lifespan, and you're less sensitive to blue light when you're older."
 That might explain why Dr. Neitz saw white and his students saw blue, but here in the VICE LA office, the age differences were not distinct.
 So that theory was a bust.

 A better theory is that it might have something to do with the lighting.
-Humans are equipped with something called "color constancy," which basically means that the color red still looks red whether you're in bright lighting or dim lighting.
-But something weird starts to happen if the lighting is colored.
+Humans are equipped with something called "colour constancy," which basically means that the colour red still looks red whether you're in bright lighting or dim lighting.
+But something weird starts to happen if the lighting is coloured.